SierraSoftworks/blog/src/posts/2016-12-21-dockerizing-aurelia.md

 [Aurelia](http://aurelia.io) is a modern web application framework in the spirit of [Angular](https://angularjs.org), with an exceptionally concise and accessible developer experience and standards compliant implementation.
-It is hands down my favorite web framework right now and one I'd strongly recommend for most projects.
+It is hands down my favourite web framework right now and one I'd strongly recommend for most projects.

 One of Aurelia's greatest claims to fame is the incredible productivity